posterior/treecat/README.md

 ## Intended Use

-You might want to use TreeCat if: you have medium-sized tabular data with categorical and ordinal values, possibly with missing observations.
+TreeCat is appropriate for analyzing medium-sized tabular data with categorical and ordinal values, possibly with missing observations.

 | | TreeCat supports |
 | --- | --- |